svenkreiss/html5validator/README.md

 ### pip install

-To facilitate the primary use case, this repository contains a Python package called `html5validator` which can be installed using `pip`:
+To facilitate the primary use case with `TravisCI`, this repository also contains a Python package called `html5validator` which can be installed using `pip`:

     pip install git+http://github.com/svenkreiss/html5validator.git